Anna looked lovely. Simply lovely.

 Anna looked up at her groom and replaced his skin tone with a milky pale one, his lips with fuller, more delicate ones, and his eyes with brighter, bluer ones.
 She practiced this art a million times, and now she was a professional.

 "…please, speak now…"

-Elsa knew deep down that Kristoff loved her sister and would never harm her, he was a good guy.
-But she couldn't help but feel that he was robbing Anna from her.
-She sped up and tugged at the handles, the smooth metal frosting over instantly, and she wrenched them open like a desperate animal.
+Elsa knew deep down that Kristoff loved her sister and would never harm her; he was a good man.
+Nonetheless, she couldn't help but feel that he was robbing Anna from her.
+She sped up and tugged on the door handles.
+The smooth metal frosted over instantly, and she wrenched them open like a desperate animal.